danelahman/lograc-2022/projects/update-monads.md

   This generalises from the lectures/exercises where for simplicity we were using shallow encodings of category-theoretic notions in Agda (e.g., object map of monad being of type `Set -> Set`).

+  - for simplicity, you can work in the category of sets defined in `Categories.Category.Instance.Sets` in the categories library